GChief117/AIAPICallReact/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules with an API call to OpenAi.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules with an API call to OpenAI.
+Do not forget to install the noe modules btw.

+Create directory:
+Then cd in termal and put in these commands: npm init vite@latest . -- --template react then npm install npm react

 Currently, two official plugins are available: